vamshisagar/AngularCrudMaterial/README.md

 # Material

-This is Angular CRUD Project with SweetAlert for alerts.
+This is Angular CRUD Project with Material UI and SweetAlert for alerts.

 ## Development server